 By now most Americans are well familiar with the dangers of distracted driving.
 In fact, only 1 out of 5 teens think they can text and drive at the same time without a problem.
-Delusional disorder, anyone?
+Unfortunately, behavior doesn't always follow this thinking, because cell phones are seemingly addictive and too often still part of our transportation routines.
 Increasingly, distracted walking is becoming a related concern, particularly because this behavior affects kids.

 You might be familiar with what I’m talking about.
 As Bellingham schools let out for the day, you can spot groups of kids walking home from school, many of whom have heads down, staring at cell phone screens.
 If their eyes are on their phones, they are not watching where they’re going

 More and more kids are given cell phones at young ages.
 They can be helpful for parents communicating with their children, keeping track of their schedules and whereabouts, and if an emergency arises.
 However, if you are a parent who has given your child a cell phone, did you give them some pointers on how to stay safe?